Intel-bigdata/OAP/docs/Developer-Guide.md

 #### OAP Building with PMem

-##### Prerequisites for building with PMem support
+#### Prerequisites for building with PMem support

-If you want to use OAP-CACHE with PMem,  you must finish steps of "Prerequisites for building" to ensure all dependencies have been installed .
+When use SQL Index and Data Source Cache with PMem, finish steps of [Prerequisites for building](#Prerequisites-for-building) to ensure needed dependencies have been installed.
 ##### Building package
 You need to add `-Ppersistent-memory` to build with PMem support.
 For `noevict` cache strategy, you also need to build with `-Ppersistent-memory` parameter.
 ```shell script